 TGah Editor: Remove the paragraph below as follows (#6215):

-Upon receiving a PS-Poll(+BDT) frame the S1G AP may use the RTS/CTS protection scheme to send buffered data until it transmits a frame with MORE DATA equal to 0 or until the duration of the exchange, including the initial PS-Poll(+BDT) frame reaches the TXOP limit whichever comes first.

 10.2.2.6 AP operation during the CP

 TGah Editor: Change the paragraph below as follows (#6215):

 g) A single buffered BU for a STA in the PS mode shall be forwarded to the STA after a PS-Poll has been received from that STA.
 Until the BU has either been successfully delivered or presumed failed due to maximum retries being exceeded further PS-Poll frames from the same STA shall be acknowledged and ignored.
 This prevents a retried PS-Poll from being treated as a new request to deliver a buffered BU.